 Through their eyes

 A group of young people have made a short film about their experiences at mainstream secondary school.

-Watch the "Through their eyes" video or read the video transcript on the Action for Blind people website.
+Watch the "Through their eyes" video or read the video transcript on the Action for Blind people you tube channel.

 We've created handy guides for blind and partially sighted young people who are about to move into higher education and work.Take a look at our transition guides